About us

 Fr Andy became the parish priest at St Andrew’s, the parish of Alexandra Park in July 2021.
 He and his wife Nikki, along with their three young children, moved to the parish a few months later.
 Following his ordination in 2018, Fr Andy served as curate in the neighbouring parish of St Michael and All Angels, Wood Green.

-Having graduated from the University of Warwick with a degree in politics in 2007, Andy spent 8 years working in Parliament for the late Rt.
+Graduating from the University of Warwick with a degree in politics in 2007, Andy spent 8 years working in Parliament for the late Rt.
 Hon.
 Baroness Tessa Jowell DBE PC until she stood down as an MP in 2015.

 Having experienced a call to ordained ministry in 2012-13, from September 2015 Andy trained at Westcott House studying theology at Cambridge University through Downing College.